Headliners

 A First-Class, Diverse Line-Up

-The 2025 programme strikes a balance between international heavyweights and emerging talent, with a strong female presence across the line-up.
-Artists include Caribou, Romy, Mogwai, Bombay Bicycle Club, Mala Rodríguez, Kelly Lee Owens, Amaia, Judeline, María José Llergo and many more.
+The 2025 programme struck a balance between international heavyweights and emerging talent, with a strong female presence across the line-up.
+Artists included Caribou, Romy, Mogwai, Bombay Bicycle Club, Mala Rodríguez, Kelly Lee Owens, Amaia, Judeline, María José Llergo and many more.

-Caribou returns to Madrid after nine years to present his new album Honey, offering an immersive live set blending electronic beats with lush melodies.
+Caribou returned to Madrid after nine years to present his new album Honey, offering an immersive live set that blended electronic beats with lush melodies.

-Bombay Bicycle Club will play their only Spanish date of 2025 at Tomavistas, performing tracks from across their eclectic discography.
+Bombay Bicycle Club played their only Spanish date of 2025 at Tomavistas, performing tracks from across their eclectic discography.

-Mogwai, post-rock pioneers, will present The Bad Fire, delivering their signature emotional and expansive instrumentals.
+Mogwai, post-rock pioneers, presented The Bad Fire, delivering their signature emotional and expansive instrumentals.

-Mala Rodríguez will celebrate the 25th anniversary of her groundbreaking debut Lujo Ibérico, fusing flamenco and rap in a powerful live show.
+Mala Rodríguez celebrated the 25th anniversary of her groundbreaking debut Lujo Ibérico, fusing flamenco and rap in a powerful live show.

-Judeline, a rising star in the Spanish alt scene, will bring her genre-defying world of BODHIRIA to the stage, combining urban, electronic and experimental influences.
+Judeline, a rising star in the Spanish alt scene, brought her genre-defying world of BODHIRIA to the stage, combining urban, electronic and experimental influences.

 More Than a Music Festival

 Tomavistas is more than just great music — it’s a complete experience.
-The 2025 edition will once again prioritise comfort, atmosphere and accessibility, with thoughtful space design, diverse food options, rest areas, and cultural programming.
+The 2026 edition will be their 10 anniversary and once again prioritise comfort, atmosphere and accessibility, with thoughtful space design, diverse food options, rest areas, and cultural programming.

 This boutique-style approach has helped build a loyal fanbase, offering a relaxed, crowd-free environment where music can truly be enjoyed.